#1 - Ask questions about COVID-19 safety

 #2 - Get eligible kids fully vaccinated

-If your child is old enough, get them vaccinated before you send them to camp.
+If your child can be vaccinated, you may want to get them vaccinated before you send them to camp.
 This will add a layer of protection beyond what the camp can implement with safety protocols, allowing you to rest a bit easier in the event of a COVID exposure at camp.
-Vaccination can also help reduce the risk of your child spreading COVID to others at camp, or when they return home, should an outbreak occur.
+Vaccination can also help reduce the severity of an infection as well as lower the risk of your child spreading COVID to others at camp, or when they return home.

 #3 - Find a camp with groups, pods, or cohorts